SWI-Prolog/packages-jpl/docs/DeploymentLinux.md

 2. Manually compile & install from sources at [SWI-devel repo](https://github.com/SWI-Prolog/swipl-devel) using CMAKE.
 See instructions below.

-If you want to have more than one SWIPL installed (your locally compiled system and the distribution one), you may want to use  `fnogatz`'s [swivm](https://github.com/fnogatz/swivm) to manage them.
+If you want to have more than one SWIPL installed (your locally compiled system and the distribution one), you may want to use  `fnogatz`'s [swivm](https://github.com/fnogatz/swivm) to various SWIPL installs.

 ## Configuring environment variables

 When embedding SWIPL into a Java, one may need to "tell" the Java application the right information, via environment variables, so that SWIPL is initialized properly and can find all resources (`.pl` and `.so` libraries).